krasimir/riew/README.md

 });
 ```

-We have two functions (routines) `A` and `B`.
+We have two generator functions (routines) `A` and `B`.
 They start synchronously one after each other.
-However, `A` is blocked at the `yield take` statement because it wants to read from the channel `ch` but there is nothing inside.
-Then routine `B` puts `Steve` in there and routine `A` resumes.
-Now `B` is blocked because it tries to read from the same channel. `Steve` is already consumed by the other routine so we are again at the same situation. `B` waits till `A` puts `Hello Steve, how are you?`.
+However, `A` is paused (blocked) at the `yield take` statement because it wants to read from the channel `ch` but there is nothing inside.
+Then routine `B` puts `Steve` and routine `A` resumes back.
+Now `B` is blocked because it tries to read from the same channel. `Steve` is already consumed by the other routine so we are again at the same blocking situation. `B` waits till `A` puts `Hello Steve, how are you?`.
 At the end the log happens and we see the message into the console.

-That's the basic idea behind [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes).
+This is the basic idea behind [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes).
 We have channels that are used for communication and synchronization.
 By default the channel operations are blocking.
 Putting can't happen until there is someone to take and the opposite - taking can't happen until there is someone to put.
 This is the behavior of the standard non-buffered channel.
-We have couple of other buffer types here in Riew and you can learn more about them below.
+We have couple of other buffer types here in Riew to accommodate the needs that we have.

 The _channel_ in Riew has an unique ID.
-In application there may be only one channel with a given ID.
+In one application there may be only one channel with a given ID.
 Every time when we want to create/use a channel we may pass the channel instance itself or just its ID.
 We may even skip the creation of the channel and simply use an ID.
-Riew will create the channel for us.
-For example, in the snippet above may be translated to the following:
+Riew will create the channel for us the first time it is used.
+The snippet above may be translated to the following:

 ```js
 go(function * () {